visgl/loaders.gl/docs/modules/mvt/README.md

 The `@loaders.gl/mvt` module handles the [Mapbox Vector Tile](/docs/modules/mvt/formats/mvt) format, a protobuf-encoded format that defines geospatial geometries.

-The modules also provides a `TableTiler` class that can serve up equivalent parsed tiles from an in-memory `GeoJSON` file.
+The modules also provides a `TableTileSource` class that can serve up dynamic tiles from an in-memory `GeoJSON` file.

 ## Installation